1847 North American typhus epidemic: Grosse Isle

 Robert Whyte, pseudonymous author of the 1847 Famine Ship Diary: The Journey of a coffin ship, described how on arrival at Grosse Isle the Irish emigrant passengers on the Ajax dressed in their best clothes and helped the crew to clean the ship, expecting to be sent either to hospital or on to Quebec after their long voyage.
 In fact, the doctor inspected them only briefly and did not return for several days.
 By midsummer, 2500 invalids were quarantined on Grosse Isle, and the line of waiting ships stretched several miles.
 At the end of July, Dr. Douglas abandoned the quarantine regulations because they were 'impossible' to enforce and doctors were examining their charges very perfunctorily, allowing them to walk past and examining the tongues of any who looked feverish.
 In this way, many people with latent fever were allowed to pass as healthy, only to succumb to their sickness once they had left Grosse Isle.

 On 29 July 1847, Whyte recorded the neglect of his fellow passengers, who 'within reach of help' 'were to be left enveloped in reeking pestilence, the sick without medicine, medical skill, nourishment, or so much as a drop of pure water'.
 However, conditions on other Irish emigrant ships were still worse.
 Two Canadian priests who visited the Ajax described the holds of other vessels where they had been 'up to their ankles in filth.
 The wretched emigrants crowded together like cattle and corpses remain[ed] long unburied'.
 Whyte contrasted this with the condition of German immigrants arriving at Grosse Isle.
 These were all free of sickness, 'comfortably and neatly clad, clean and happy'.
 The Times also commented on the 'healthy, robust and cheerful' Germans.

 Fever sheds were filthy and crowded, with patients lying in double tiers of bunks which allowed dirt from the top bunk to fall onto the lower.
 According to the Senate Committee's report, two or three invalids would be placed together in one berth, irrespective of age or sex.
 There was no bread: meals consisted of tea, gruel or broth served three times a day.
 As drinking water was carted, there was never enough for the fever patients.
 One Catholic priest, Father Moylan, reported giving water to invalids in a tent who had not been able to drink for 18 hours.
 The sheds were not originally intended to house fever patients and had no ventilation; new sheds were built without privies.
 The Senate Committee stated that because of the lack of personnel and space, the invalids lay in their own excrement for days and there were insufficient staff to take away those who died during the night.
-The hospitals themselves had very little equipment and planks for bedding were not always available, meaning that it was spread on the ground and became soaked.